Home / Home Loans / Household Expenditure Me…

-As General Manager of Money at Compare the Market, Stephen Zeller is invested in arming consumers with the knowledge they need to apply for a home loan with confidence, including understanding the HEM and how it factors into a home loan application.
+As General Manager of Money at Compare the Market, Stephen Zeller is invested in arming consumers with the knowledge they need to apply for a home loan with confidence, including understanding their expenses, the HEM and how both factor into a home loan application.
 Here are his top HEM tips:

-A lender will generally want to review your living expenses via your account statements.
-When preparing your statements for review, have a look through them yourself and note anything you see as being a one-off expense.
+When preparing your statements for review, have a look through them yourself and note any one-off expenses.
 This could be an emergency visit to the dentist, some new turf for your home or something else you wouldn’t expect to pay frequently.
-By not clarifying one off expenses in your statements, you may be artificially inflating your average monthly expenditure and reducing your overall borrowing power; so don’t sell yourself short!
+By not highlighting one-off expenses, you could be artificially inflating your average monthly expenditure and reducing your overall borrowing power.

-It can feel a bit invasive having a broker or lender look through your statements and querying your living expenses, but this is the same process that most customers go through when applying for a home loan.
-Just remember – this is all to make sure you can afford the proposed home loan on top of your current living expenses.
-So it’s for your benefit really!
+It can feel a bit invasive having a mortgage broker or lender look through your statements and querying your living expenses, but this is the same process that most customers go through when applying for a home loan.
+Just remember that this is all to make sure you can afford the proposed home loan repayments on top of your current living expenses.
+So ultimately, it’s for your benefit!

-Our Home Loan Specialists know what to look for when assessing your living expenses.
-If you’re unsure of what your average living expenses are and don’t have the time to comb through every transaction in your statements, our Home Loan Specialists can help collate these and present the details of the statements to the lender to assist with a faster loan approval.
+Our expert mortgage brokers know what to look for when assessing your living expenses.
+If you’re unsure of what your average living expenses are and don’t have the time to comb through every transaction in your statements, a member of our team can help collate these and present the details of the statements to the lender to assist with a faster loan approval.

-Developed and published as a quarterly report by economic research group the Melbourne Institute, the Household Expenditure Measure is essentially a figure that represents the average amount of money different types of households spend on what are considered to be ‘basic’ expenses, as opposed to their total living costs.¹
+Developed and published as a quarterly report by economic research group the Melbourne Institute, the Household Expenditure Measure is essentially a figure that represents the median spend different types of households outlay on what are considered ‘basic’ expenses, as opposed to their total living costs.¹

 Banks and lenders use the HEM as a benchmark to get a picture of how much money mortgage applicants are spending compared to other borrowers in similar demographics and income brackets.